mikemajara/notion-cms/packages/notion-cms/docs/getting-started.md

+---
+title: "Getting Started with Notion CMS"
+description: "Welcome to Notion CMS!
+This guide will help you get up and running quickly with using Notion as a headless CMS."
+date: "2024-01-15"
+---

 # Getting Started

 Welcome to Notion CMS!
 This guide will help you get up and running quickly with using Notion as a headless CMS.